jermmy19998/MMM/README.md

 ### Hardware and Software.
-MMM is implemented in PyTorch 2.1.2+cu118 with
-Python 3.10.15, and trained on an Ubuntu 22.04.4 LTS system with 4 NVIDIA RTX 4090 GPUs.
+MMM model is implemented using PyTorch 2.1.2 with CUDA 11.8 and is trained with Python 3.10.15.
+The training process is conducted on an Ubuntu 22.04.4 LTS system, utilizing four NVIDIA RTX 4090 GPUs.

 ### TCGA Dataset download guide
 Frist download the manifest form TCGA GDC Data Portal and run: